Unfreedom

 Unfreedom: Blemished light (Hindi title: Dagh Ujala) is a 2014 Indian drama film by Raj Amit Kumar, which was released in North America on 29 May 2015.
 Faiz Ahmad Faiz's poem, "Ye Dagh Dagh Ujala", is the inspiration behind the film.
-The film stars Victor Banerjee, Adil Hussain. and Preeti Gupta.
+The film stars Victor Banerjee, Adil Hussain, and Preeti Gupta.

 The story revolves around a Muslim fundamentalist in New York who kidnaps a liberal Muslim scholar with an intent to kill, while a closeted lesbian in New Delhi kidnaps her bisexual lover with the intent of being together.
-Then the resulting torture and violence evokes a brutal struggle of identities against "unfreedom".
+The resulting torture and violence lead to a brutal struggle of identities against "unfreedom".